Pinafore/cl1-hw/dependency/README.md

 What to do
 ============

+0. Implement the stack and buffer operations in the class `ShiftReduceState`.
+You will need to implement three functions (one for each action type): `shift`, `right_arc`, and `left_arc`.

 1. Given a DependencyGraph object, create a method (transition_sequence) that produces a series of shift-reduce moves (instances of the Transition object) that produces the tree.
-You’ll also want to generate (or otherwise reconstruct) the buffer and stack.

 1. Given a series of shift-reduce moves and an input sentence, produce the vector of governing heads (implement the function parse_from_transition).
 In practice, this means creating a new dependency parse.
 1. Generate feature vectors for your transitions.
 Start with something simple!
 1. Given a set of transitions, train a MaxEnt classifier to produce the same moves using the feature set.
 (Use “IIS” first for the algorithm - I had trouble with others.)